 From a credit perspective, there are implications for both policyholders and insurers.
 Policyholders need to understand the risk of “silent cyber” (where policies do not explicitly include or exclude cyberattack coverage), as well as cyber warfare exclusions (through force majeure clauses), both of which could mean a policy will not reimburse costs that the policyholder might expect.
 For insurance companies, strict underwriting and clear policies — with precise wording — are key to the sustainable development of the cyber insurance market, especially given it is the fastest-growing subsector of the insurance market.
 This is highlighted by concerns about the contractual treatment of cyber warfare in the wake of the Russia-Ukraine conflict.
 There may be movement toward excluding systemic attacks from insured claims.
 However, stricter underwriting may also mean more denials of cyber insurance to protect policyholders’ balance sheets, or more costly policies, potentially leaving issuers exposed to cyberthreats without sufficient liquidity to deal with the aftermath of a cyberattack.

 The demand for disclosure about cybersecurity and cyber events will likely lead to regulation.
-Security incident disclosure has been mandated for at least as long as data breach notification laws have been in effect.
-In the U.S., breach disclosure mandates have been further extended, as with the Executive Order issued by the White House in May 2021.
-The SEC is also considering proposed rulemaking to expand incident disclosure for public companies.
+Cybersecurity incident disclosure has been mandated for at least as long as data breach notification laws have been in effect.
+In the U.S., cyber breach disclosure mandates have been further extended, as with the Executive Order issued by the White House in May 2021.
+The SEC is also considering proposed rulemaking to expand cyber incident disclosure for public companies.

-Recent headlines have focused attention not only on disclosure, but on how security issues are revealed.
+Recent headlines have focused attention not only on disclosure, but on how cybersecurity issues are revealed.
 Cybersecurity researcher Peiter Zatko made headlines with claims of lapses at Twitter — a company recently in the midst of a takeover controversy with Elon Musk — where Zatko had been the head of security.
 Meanwhile, Uber’s former security chief, Joe Sullivan, has been convicted in U.S. District Court of attempting to conceal a 2016 breach through paying off threat actors under the guise of a “bug bounty,” a legitimate program that rewards cybersecurity researchers for finding vulnerabilities.
 These events may well drive further regulatory initiatives, not only in disclosure, but in how organizations implement, manage — and disclose — their cybersecurity issues.

 S&P Global Ratings relies on disclosure, but credit analysts also have direct access to issuers, often learning of undisclosed cyber events that did not have a material financial impact.
-This reveals the scale of the threat, but also the effectiveness of defenses.
+This reveals the scale of the threat, but also the effectiveness of cyber defenses.
 As the industry moves to standardize disclosure, greater transparency is a positive development but could also make entities with weaker cybersecurity policies more vulnerable to attacks, depending on the nature of required disclosure.
 It also introduces financial and governance risks associated with fines and noncompliance, as we’ve seen with mishandling of data following the implementation of the European Union’s General Data Protection Regulation.

 Cybersecurity must be an embedded part of an entity’s risk management framework.
 The extent of these risks and the impact they have already had (and could have in the future) make considerations of cybersecurity a policy issue at the highest levels of both the public and the private sector.
 Lawmakers have made clear their intentions to foster a more systematic approach to mitigating risks from cyberattacks, from global data privacy regulation to executive orders on the part of national leaders, to regulators aiming to develop and enforce greater disclosure of cybersecurity incidents.